 So, how ~should~ we talk to kids about food, then?

-Instead of categorizing foods outright as good/bad or healthy/unhealthy, shift the conversation to help children understand the effects of different types of food on their bodies.
+Instead of categorizing foods outright as healthy/unhealthy, shift the conversation to help children understand the effects of different types of food on their bodies.

 Let children know that the food they eat provides energy for their bodies.
 Certain types of food perform specific jobs for their bodies, and other foods perform different types of jobs.
 And, as in all things in life, emphasize balance.

 Should you reward your dog with a treat?
 Sure.
 (Good boy!)
 But rewarding your child with an ice cream cone, organic all-fruit popsicle, or any other edible “treat”?
 Not the best idea.